github-pfeifer-syscon-de/genericImg/README.md

 Use the following commands to get the prerequisits (run with sudo or as root):
 <pre>
-apt-get install git build-essential automake libtool apt-get install libgtkmm-3.0-dev apt-get install libexif-dev apt-get install libjson-glib-dev
+apt-get install git build-essential meson libtool apt-get install libgtkmm-3.0-dev apt-get install libexif-dev apt-get install libjson-glib-dev